-In accordance with the new financial statement requirements, the Corporation must report on activities undertaken over the year to develop governors and clerks/heads of governance.
+In accordance with the financial statement requirements, the Corporation must report on activities undertaken over the year to develop governors and clerks/heads of governance.
 Governors at the College have access to the ETF Modules of the Governance Development Programme and are required to complete the modules relevant to their role on the Board/Committee.
-In addition to this, the Corporation have four bespoke training sessions focused on their duties such as Safeguarding & Prevent.
-Attendance at the bespoke sessions is mandatory.
+In addition to this, the Corporation have four bespoke training sessions focused on their duties such as Safeguarding & EDI.
+Attendance at the bespoke sessions is mandatory and monitored and available from the Clerk.
+During this period members also received training on cyber security, social media and finance/funding.